garaxer/fibask/readme.md

 Please describe how you would go about implementing this new UI in your application?
 Would you need to restructure your solution in any way?
 In the webapp I am reliant on useState and useRef hooks to keep track of various elements of the application each render.
 I would put the logic in a backend api, giving the api the users inputs and displaying the return messages instead.
 Instead of storing the state the in frontend the backend would use a session or similar to keep track of the state in the backend.
+I would use websockets to display the current game state, based on the timer.
 Would have mock the api response for unit testing.

 2. You now need to make your application "production ready", and deploy it so that it can be used by customers.